vswapna3202/Python/README.md

 28. [Itertools](itertools_product.py) - This program accepts inputs of list A and list B and computes the cartesian product of list A and B and prints it as space separated tuples.
 Uses itertools.product
 29. [Itertools](itertools_permutations.py) - This program accepts input string S and integer k and prints all k possible permutations of string S in lexicographic sorted order.
 Uses itertools.permutations
 30. [Minions Game](minions.py) - This program accepts a string S and lets 2 players play the minion game.
 It counts the number of substrings starting with vowels and consonants and prints the winner of the highest score.
 31. [Deque](deque.py) - This program demonstrates the operations like append, appendleft, pop, popleft on a deque collection which can perform insert and remove operations on elements in queue.
-Uses deque from collections
+Uses deque from collections.
+32. [Mickey's sets](mickeys_sets.py) - This program calculates the average of all plants with distinct heights in the greenhouse for botany teacher Mickey and prints it.
+Uses sets